• Twitter

 Sous vide spatch-cocked turkey from Addo in Seattle

 Many eateries that might normally be closed are offering full Thanksgiving meals or meal kits for delivery or pick up this year, often with a twist on their signature cuisine.
-Inquire directly with some of your favorites to see if there are offering holiday meals or kits, or check out your local eater.com site or food section.
+Inquire directly with some of your favorites to see if there are offering holiday meals or kits or check out your local eater.com site or food section.
 Shake things up with a jerked turkey from a Jamaican joint or a smoked turducken from a BBQ spot.
 While you’re at it, throw some love to local bakeries for pies and other holiday sweets, as well.

-Heat and Serve Meals
+Supermarket Heat and Serve Meals

 Publix supermarkets Thanksgiving dinner

-Turkeys in these packages tend to be cooked, then frozen, and thus can take hours to reheat, often as long as making a bird from scratch, so allow time for it.
-These tends to provide good deals ($9 per person and up), and save you time shopping in a busy supermarket during a pandemic.
+Supermarket and gourmet market options tend to provide good deals ($10 per person and up), and save you time shopping in a busy supermarket during a pandemic.
 You still have the option of making one or two family favorites to round out the meal.

 Holiday Meal Kits